AngeloHYang/Blog/Jan. 2019/A Journey to macOS.md

 > ![three-buttons-macOS](three-buttons-macOS.png)

-Second, at the first glance of them, you may see something similar to traffic lights.🚦
+Second, at the first glance of them, you may see something similar to traffic lights.🚥

 > ![three-buttons-mouse-macOS](three-buttons-mouse-macOS.png)